bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor on expected value when original function has some invariant structure no longer with input argument.
+Generic predictor on expected value when original function has some invariant structure no longer with input argument or original function is Lebesgue integrated and riemann integrable one when we make input average to be origin point.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.